KunalLokhande99/project1/README.md

 ```
-end to end project setup using vs code, git bash and shellscript
+end to end project setup using vs code, git bash and python script
 ```
 ```
 steps followed are